 Adding wall insulation is one way to create a tight house envelope.
 Leaving wall cavities open and free of insulation was commonplace prior to the mid-20th century.
 Now, it’s a given that the walls of homes in nearly every climate will receive some type of insulation.
 Invariably, that insulation is fiberglass, cellulose, or foam.

 But gaining traction is a market for alternative insulation materials.
 One very green and innovative alternative comes from our closets: denim.
-Denim insulation is easy to work with, recyclable, and non-toxic.
+Denim insulation is easy to work with and recyclable,

 What Denim Insulation Is